Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/addons.rst

 -----------------

 There are hundreds of add-ons that are not distributed with Blender and are developed by others.
-To add them to the list of other add-ons they must be installed into Blender.
+To add them to the list of other add-ons, they must be installed into Blender.

-To install these use the *Install...* button and use the File Browser to select the ``.zip`` or ``.py`` add-on file.
+To install these, use the *Install...* button and use the File Browser to select the ``.zip`` or ``.py`` add-on file.

 Now the add-on will be installed, however not automatically enabled.